-Information and living condition of Duty station: [For Filed Office locations only] General Information Lusaka, with a population of 1.7 million (2010), is the capital city of Zambia and one of the fastest developing cities in southern Africa.
+Information and living condition of Duty station: [For Filed Office locations only] Lusaka, with a population of 3.0 million (National Census 2022), is the capital city of Zambia General Information and one of the fastest developing cities in Southern Africa region.
 Although most of the population is African and of Bantu origin, there are also some non-Bantu long-term residents in Lusaka.
-This includes white people, many descendants of those who settled around the railway in colonial times and Gujarati-speaking Indians, whose numbers have increased since Zambian independence in 1964.
-Many of these non-African residents hold Zambian citizenship.
+This includes a growing number of international community as well as descendants of those who settled around the railway line in colonial times, and whose numbers increased since Zambia's independence in 1964.
+A sizeable number of non-African residents hold Zambian citizenship.
 Lusaka is the centre of commerce and the sit of government.
 It is the economic and financial hub of Zambia, serving as the country's main gateway to the rest of the world and largest business centre.
 In contrast to Zambia as a whole, in which agriculture and mining are the largest contributors, Lusaka's economy is dominated by the service sector, as well as wholesale and retail trade.
-Primarily due to its high altitude, Lusaka features a humid subtropical climate.
+Primarily due to its high altitude, Lusaka features a humid sub-tropical climate.
 Its coldest month, July, has a monthly mean temperature of 14.9 °C (58.8 °F).
 Lusaka features hot summers and cool winters, with cold conditions mainly restricted to nights in June and July.
 The hottest month is October, which sees daily average high temperatures at around 32 °C (90 °F).
 There are three main seasons: a warm monsoon season between November and March, a dry winter between April and August, and a hot summer in September and October.
-Zambia is the land of the legendary African walking safari, Victoria Falls, the wild Zambezi River, abundant wildlife and untamed wilderness - all within reach from Lusaka.
+Zambia is the land of the legendary African walking safari, Victoria Falls, the wild Zambezi River, abundant wildlife, and untamed wilderness - all within reach from Lusaka.
 Zambia is generally acknowledged as one of the safest countries in the world to visit, with welcoming people who live in peace and harmony.
-Security Zambia is generally a safe destination and is one of the popular tourist destinations in the region.
+Zambia is generally a safe destination and is one of the popular tourist destinations in the Security region.
 The country has been at peace since Independence in 1964.
 Nevertheless, petty crime like snatching of phones and burglary is commonly reported and so travelers are advised to be vigilant.
 Housing Majority of international and diplomatic missions are in the following residential areas of Lusaka: Kabulonga, Sunningdale, Ibex Hill, Leopards Hill, New Kasama, Woodlands (main), Mass Media, Kings Land, Roma, Kalundu, Rhodespark, Longacres and Northmead.

 Depending on your family size and need, it is possible to rent furnished and unfurnished houses, townhouses, or apartments.

 Zambia has several real estate agents offering accommodation in various decent areas of Lusaka.
 Please visit their websites listed below and liaise on your requirements.
 All residential houses need to be cleared by the United Nations Department of Safety and Security (UNDSS) before signing a lease agreement.
 UNDSS will also advise you on the safe areas to stay.
 UNICEF Zambia has a standard lease agreement that you can use, which also has the diplomatic clause to ensure you are safe guided in case of closure of the UN/UNICEF in Zambia.